event-engine/php-code-generator-tutorial-demo/README.md

 This command adds the necessary EventEngine description for commands (`Command.php`), aggregates (`Aggregate.php`) and events (`Event.php`) to the corresponding API files in folder `src/Domain/Api`.
 Also, the aggregate class (`Building.php`) and aggregate state class (`BuildingState.php`) will be generated in the folder `src/Domain/Model/Building`.
+The generated [GraphML XML file](http://graphml.graphdrawing.org/ "The GraphML File Format") is saved to `data/domain.xml`.

 > The code generator will generate code that pass through all arbitrary data.
 You have to implement the business logic.
 Feel free to modify the generated code.
 If you run the code generator again, your code **WILL NOT** be overwritten.